tinyg210/shipment-list-demo/README.md

 ...
 ```

 From here on, it's the same as using AWS.
-In the `setup/terraform` folder, run the `cleanup` script
+In the `terraform` folder, run the `cleanup` script
 to get rid of any files that keep track of the resources' state.
 Then:

 ```